This Step: Get a Drivers License

 When applying for your driver's license, be prepared to submit the following to the state:

-- Two documents showing proof of age and identity; one document me a Social Security card or documentation issued by the U.S. Government indicating legal presence
+- Proof of age and identity; one document me a Social Security card or documentation issued by the U.S. Government indicating legal presence

 - Permit fees; the NC DMV accepts cash, money order or personal checks

 - Current registration and proof of liability insurance for your road test vehicle*